 In 1864, Jules Verne’s novel Journey to the Center of the Earth, described the fictional adventures of explorers traveling under our planet’s surface.

 It was a best-seller.

-People wondered if the world Verne described below our own could be real.
+People wondered if the world Verne described could be real.

 To the dismay of many dreamers, seismologists had ruled out Jules Verne’s ideas of another inhabited world below Earth’s surface.
 They had figured out that vibrations from earthquakes travel all the way through the earth.
 Some travel as transverse waves (S-waves,) and others as longitudinal waves (P-waves).
 The time these waves take to travel from an earthquake’s epicenter to different seismic observatories around the world reveals information about the paths the waves take.

 The path of earthquake waves through our planet depends on the materials the waves travel through and the boundaries between these materials.

 In 1906, Richard Dixon Oldham analyzed seismic waves from several earthquakes and concluded that the earth has a large, liquid, metallic core.
 He calculated the size of the core, finding it forms the inner 40 percent of our planet’s radius.
 (We now know the core Oldham discovered comprises the innermost 3470 km of Earth’s 6360 km radius.)